torvalds/linux/Documentation/arch/x86/resctrl.rst

 core.
 The IA32_QM_CTR register (MSR 0xC8E), used to report these metrics, may report incorrect system bandwidth for certain RMID values.

-Implication: Due to the errata, system memory bandwidth may not match what is reported.
+Implication: Due to the errata, system memory bandwidth may analt match what is reported.

 Workaround: MBM total and local readings are corrected according to the